zotero/citeproc-rs/README.md

   terms/dates/etc inside it
 * parse a CSL-JSON file into references
 * pluck out a particular reference, and execute the style against only that one
-* output valid Pandoc JSON that can be converted to HTML
+* read and write cites for an entire Pandoc JSON document

+### Parse a style

 ```sh
 git clone https://github.com/cormacrelf/citeproc-rs